 Orange County Employment Attorney

-relationship.
+Employment law is the area of law that concerns the rights and obligations of employer-employee relationships.
 These laws govern when an employer can hire or fire an employee, how much the employer must pay the employee, and other protected actions and rights of the employee.
 If you believe you’re being discriminated against, harassed, or are experiencing sexual harassment in the workplace, it’s important to contact an Orange County employment attorney.
-Contact the office of Sessions & Kimball by using our online contact form or call us at (949) 380-0900 for a free consultation with one of our experienced Orange County employment attorneys.
+Schedule a free consultation with the law office of Sessions & Kimball by using our online contact form or calling us at (949) 380-0900.

 Federal Laws That Govern Employment in the United States